Team Stats - From Simple Data Capture to Meaningful Metrics

 Also, taking stats live is not a good use of your on-field time.
 Get video and then take stats from that.
 As your questions change, you can re-analyze the video for new statistics and new specific answers.”

-See more responses from our URCA coaches on the stats question and other questions from our members.
+See more responses from our UAP coaches on the stats question and other questions from our members.
 Where?
-You guessed it, only in the URCA Classroom!
+You guessed it, only in the UAP Classroom!

-- Access to our expert URCA coaches.
+- Access to our expert UAP coaches.
 Have a question for them, just ask!